Can contractors and freelancers get Help-to-Buy mortgages? The simple answer is: YES!

 The scheme(s) are open to anyone who wants to buy either buy a new-build home or a new home up to £600,000.
 But there are some caveats.

 Help-to-buy vetoes anyone trying to use it to buy a second home or a buy-to-let.
 Also, foreign buyers with zero credit history won’t be able to use the scheme.

 As a starting point, both Equity Loan and Mortgage Guarantee work with:

 - the homebuyer putting down 5% deposit;

 - a secondary contribution from a third party of 20%;

 - the mortgage lender issuing a mortgage of the 75% balance.

-That’s the generic overview; now, let’s get specific.
+That’s the quick guide to Help to Buy; now, let’s get specific.

 Help-to-Buy: Equity Loan